 The tape is high quality and is known for being great for your equipment too, not just your sticks.
 If you want tape that's easy to find and comes in a variety of color and patterns, look for Jaybird.

 Some players swear by the ritual of taping their hockey stick before every single game.
 It is a form of meditation and superstition that will probably last as long as the great game of hockey exists.
 Need some help learning how to tape up your hockey stick?
 Find a detailed description of how to do it like a pro here.

 If you're going to take part in this ritual you might as well use good tape.
 Next time you watch a professional hockey game, look at the blade tape and type of stick taping the players do and you'll see that finding your style is important.

 Get The Best Hockey Grip Tape

-If you want to up your game, look for the best and most advanced hockey stick tape on the market.
-Vukgripz hockey grip tape is made for your hands and not the blade.
-It is resistant to slip by wicking away moisture with the thousands of little fingerlike grips on the tape.
-Vukgripz is by far the leader in the grip tape industry and works on baseball and softball bats as well.
-They also offer some awesome hockey stick tape colors so you can stand out!
+If you want to up your hockey game, look for the best and most advanced hockey stick tape on the market.
+Vukgripz hockey stick tape is made for your hands and not the blade.
+This hockey tape is resistant to slippage by wicking away moisture with the thousands of little fingerlike grips on the tape.
+Vukgripz is by far the leader in the hockey grip tape industry and works on baseball and softball bats as well.
+They also offer some awesome hockey stick tape colors so that you can stand out!